NillionNetwork/secretvaults-py/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Executes the query on all nodes with the provided variables
-- Recombines encrypted shares or aggregation results marked ``$share`` from nodes to decrypt specified fields automatically
+- Recombines encrypted shares or aggregation results marked ``%share`` from nodes to decrypt specified fields automatically
 - Returns decrypted record